Sub-femtosecond optical control of entangled states

+$\phi(\tau)$ is an XUV-IR pulse time-delay dependent phase shift. {The vibrational nuclear wave-function can be omitted in the final wave function, since it is the same for both contributions for the same KER and always of gerade symmetry in case of H$_2$.} {Eq.
+4 resembles the well-known Bell states: $\ket{\psi_B^{\pm} }= \frac{1}{\sqrt{2}}( \ket{+,-} \pm \ket{-,+})$.
+And indeed, the observation of an asymmetric emission direction of the photoelectron with respect to its ion indicates that the two electrons - the photoelectron and the still bound electron - originating from the $H_2$ molecule are entangled with respect to parity \cite{Fischer2013}. }

-In order to show the time dependence, we add all the OBs together (see supplementary material section 3.3) and subtract the time-averaged asymmetry.
-The resulting asymmetry is plotted as a function of the delay between XUV and IR photons in Fig. \ref{asymtimedep}a.
-The oscillation of the asymmetry parameter A as a function of the delay with a period of 1.7 fs at a given KER demonstrates the sub-femtosecond laser control of the phase $\phi$ of the entangled states of Eq. \ref{bell1}.
-The experimental results are very well reproduced (Fig. \ref{asymtimedep}b) with a numerical simulation based on the WKB (Wentzel–Kramers–Brillouin) approximation (see supplementary material section 3.3).
+In order to show the time-dependence, we add all the OBs together and subtract the time-averaged asymmetry (see supplementary material).
+The resulting asymmetry is plotted as a function of time-delay in Fig. \ref{fig:asymtimedep}a).
+The oscillation of the asymmetry parameter $A$ as a function of the delay with a periodicity of \unit[1.7]{fs} at a given KER demonstrates the sub-femtosecond laser control of the phase $\phi$ of the entangled states of Eq. \ref{eq:bellv2}.